VLSI-EDA/PoC/docs/References/Database.rst

 ********

 PoC internal IP core database uses INI files and advanced interpolation rules provided by ExtendedConfigParser_.
-The database consists of 5 *.ini files which are in-memory merge to a single configuration database:
+The database consists of 5 *.ini files:

-* ``py\config.boards.ini``
+* :file:`py\config.boards.ini`
     This files contains all known :doc:`FPGA boards <ListOfBoards>` and :doc:`FPGA devices <ListOfDevices>`.
-* ``py\config.defaults.ini``
+* :file:`py\config.defaults.ini`
-    This files contains all default options and values for all supported nodes types.
+    This files contains all default options and values for all supported node types.
-* ``py\config.entity.ini``
+* :file:`py\config.entity.ini`
     This file contains all IP cores (entities) and theirs corresponding testbench or netlist settings.
-* ``py\config.private.ini``
+* :file:`py\config.private.ini`
-    This files is created by ``.\poc.ps1 configure`` and contains settings for these local PoC installation.
+    This files is created by ``.\poc.ps1 configure`` and contains settings for the local PoC installation.
 This files must not be shared with other PoC instances.
     See :doc:`Configuring PoC's Infrastructure </UsingPoC/PoCConfiguration>` on how to configure PoC on a local system.
-* ``py\config.structure.ini``
+* :file:`py\config.structure.ini`
-    Nodes in these file describe PoC's namespace tree and which IP cores are assigned to which namespace.
+    Nodes in this file describe PoC's namespace tree and which IP cores are assigned to which namespace.

-Additionally, the database refers to *.files and *.rules files.
-The first file type describes in an imperative langauge, which files are needed to compile a simulation or to run a synthesis. the latter file type comprises patch instructions per IP core.
-See :doc:`Files Format <FileFormats/FilesFormat>` and :doc:`Rules Format <FileFormats/RulesFormat>` for more details.
+Additionally, the database refers to :ref:`*.files <FileFormat:files>` and :ref:`*.rules <FileFormat:rules>` files.
+The first file type describes, in an imperative language, which files are needed to compile a simulation or to run a synthesis.
+The latter file type contains patch instructions per IP core.
+See :ref:`Files Formats <FileFormats>` for more details.

 .. _ExtendedConfigParser: https://github.com/Paebbels/ExtendedConfigParser

+.. _IPDB:Structure:

 Database Structure
 ******************

-The database is stored in *.ini files, which define an associative array of `sections` and option lines.
-The content itself is an associative array of `options` and values.
-Section names are inclosed in square brackets ``[...]`` and allow simple strings as names.
-A section name is case-sensitive.
-It is followed by its section content, which consists of option lines.
+The database is stored in multiple :ref:`INI files <FileFormat:ini>`, which are merged in memory to a single configuration database.
+Each INI file defines an associative array of *sections* and option lines.
+The content itself is an associative array of *options* and values.
+Section names are inclosed in square brackets ``[...]`` and allow simple case-sensitive strings as names.
+A section name is followed by its section content, which consists of option lines.

-One option is stored per line.
-An option name is a case-sensitive simple string separated by an equal sign ``=`` from its value.
-The value is string, starts after the first non-whitespace character and end before the newline character at the line end.
-The content can be of any character string.
+One option is stored per option line and consists of an option name and a value separated by an equal sign ``=``.
+The option name is also a case-sensitive simple string.
+The value is string, starts after the first non-whitespace character and end before the newline character at the end of the line.
+The content can be of any string, except for the newline characters.
+Support for escape sequences depends on the option usage.

 Values containing ``${...}`` and ``%{...}`` are raw values, which need to be interpolated by the ExtendedConfigParser.
 See `Value Interpolation`_ and